A Debt of Gratitude

 Love for country . . . love for fellow man . . . love for our way of life . . . by stepping into the military uniform, each one demonstrates willingness to die protecting our nation and our freedom.

 At crucial moments of our history, brave individuals have stood on our behalf in the face of mortal danger, inexplicable deprivation and overwhelming odds.
 Over a million brave men and women have died during the 12 major wars fought by the American military.
 Theirs was the ultimate sacrifice.

 Others survived, but returned home maimed and battle scarred—their bravery often costing them the ability to live a normal life.

 All deserve the esteem and gratitude of those they fought to protect.

 Memorial Day is an opportunity for Americans to take the cost of our freedom to heart—to grasp the reality that freedom is not free—to be reminded that the America we enjoy today came at the price of great sacrifice.

-This Memorial Day, intentionally reserve time to honor the memory of those who have given their lives on our behalf.
-During the afternoon’s activities, observe the National Moment of Remembrance obligating Americans, “to pause for one minute at 3:00 P.M. (local time) on Memorial Day, to remember and reflect on the sacrifices made by so many to provide freedom for all.”
+This Memorial Day, intentionally reserve time to honor the memory of those who gave their lives on our behalf.
+During the afternoon’s activities, observe the National Moment of Remembrance obligating Americans, “to pause for one minute at 3:00 P.M. local time on Memorial Day, to remember and reflect on the sacrifices made by so many to provide freedom for all.”
 (1)

 Considering the sacrifice America’s service men and women have made on our behalf, a memorial moment of silence is the very least we can do to show our gratitude.
-Then, take a few extra minutes to thank veterans for their service, which is appropriate every day throughout the year.
+Then, remember to thank veterans for their service, which is appropriate every day throughout the year.

 1) “National Moment of Remembrance,” Memorial Day website.